Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Simulations

-Our main focus lies on the greedy algorithm with constant unit departure times, for which we evaluate the average proportion of unmatched agents and the waiting time.
 The results of our simulations are depicted in \Cref{fig:simu}.
-First, we consider the average proportion of unmatched agents for the two algorithms in \Cref{fig:greedy_patient_loss}.
+First, we consider the average proportion of unmatched agents for $\gdy$ and $\pat$ in \Cref{fig:greedy_patient_loss}.
 The simulations indicate an exponentially small loss with respect to~$d$ for both algorithms, which is in line with the bounds obtained in our theoretical findings.
 Interestingly, the average proportion of unmatched agents in both algorithms appears to be surprisingly similar, hinting at a possible connection between two basic algorithms using neither structural information of the compatibility relation nor timing information beyond arrivals and critical states of agents.
+We provide an intuition for this observation in \Cref{sec:gdyEQUpat}.

-In \Cref{fig:greedy_loss_boxplot}, we display a detailed analysis of the average proportion of unmatched agents of the greedy algorithm under small density parameters by means of box-and-whisker plots.\footnote{ The whiskers denote the minimum and maximum of the average proportion of unmatched agents, respectively, while the lower and upper bound of the box represent the first and third quartile.
+In \Cref{fig:greedy_loss_boxplot}, we complement this aggregated view by displaying the distribution of unmatched agents of the greedy algorithm under small \dparanamepl by means of box-and-whisker plots.\footnote{ The whiskers denote the minimum and maximum of the proportion of unmatched agents, respectively, while the lower and upper bounds of the box represent the first and third quartile.
 Finally, the middle line corresponds to the median.} We can see that there is little spread, indicating the robustness of the theoretically proved statements for very sparse markets.

-Instead of choosing a match uniformly at random from the set of compatible agents, it is also possible to use further structural or timing information in order to perform a selection.
-If the social planner receives additional information on the maximum remaining sojourn time of individual agents, one natural matching choice is to select the compatible agent with the least remaining sojourn as a partner.
-This may avoid the perishing of an agent with small remaining sojourn time.
-In fact, this algorithm performs close to our guaranteed lower bound for the loss of greedy algorithms as can be seen in \Cref{fig:random_first_exit_loss}.
-Note that this lower bound does not depend on the choice of the match, but even holds for an arbitrary matching policy.
+Next, we consider the assumption of $\gdy$ to perform matching decisions uniformly at random among the set of compatible agents.
+In principle, it is also possible to use further structural or timing information in order to perform a selection.
+If the social planner receives additional information on the remaining \dtimename of individual agents, one natural matching choice is to use the \emph{sojourn-based tie-breaking} rule, which selects the compatible agent with the least remaining \dtimename as the matching partner.\footnote{This agent is almost surely unique.} This may avoid the perishing of an agent with small remaining sojourn time.
+In fact, this algorithm performs even closer to our lower bound for the necessary loss of greedy algorithms of $\frac{1}{2} e^{-d}$, as can be seen in \Cref{fig:random_first_exit_loss}.
+Note that this lower bound does not depend on the uniformly random selection of matched pairs, but even holds for an arbitrary tie-breaking mechanism when matching under $\gdy$.